pappicio/Armbian-H6/README.md

 connect the TVBOX to a LAN CABLE...

-insert microSD into Allwinner H6 CPU TVBOX and power on it...
+insert microSD into Allwinner H6 CPU TVBOX and power on it... it boots on armbian...

-confogure system, set passwor dfor root user and new user (I suggest pi name!)
+configure system, set password for root user and new user (I suggest pi name!)

 into shell type:

-sudo armbian-config, menu 2; manage wifi and choice your own wifi (SSID), insert password and connect to it
+sudo armbian-config, menu 2; manage wifi and choice your own wifi (SSID), insert password and connect to it (and can also set static IP!)

-winscp and putty to: configure all needed to install docjer and homeassistant supervised as next explained
+winscp and putty to: configure all needed to install docker and homeassistant supervised as next explained

 open winscp, new connection and inser tvbox ip, usenrname and password, connect